stefphd/SBBMicro/README.md

 ## Dependencies

 * arduino-builder (>=1.6.1), also provided with Arduino IDE
-* teeny_loader_cli (Linux only), also provided with teensyduino.
+* teeny_loader_cli (>=2.2, Linux only), also provided with teensyduino.
 For Windows x64 pre-compiled binaries in XX are used

 No other dependecies are necessary: all used libraries are already included in `/lib`.